 PRICKLY PEAR cactus (Opuntia species known as `Chapathi kalli' in Tamil) is found in abundance along roadsides and drought-prone regions.
 It is highly nutritious and is endowed with good medicinal properties.

-It is of great economic value, and is extensively grown in Mexico, parts of Central and South America and the Caribbean region.
-"In Mexico, the flattened stems are eaten, and are very popular.
+It is of great economic value and is extensively grown in Mexico, parts of Central and South America, and the Caribbean region.
+"In Mexico, the flattened stems are eaten and are very popular.
 Prickly pear cactus also gives a delicious fruit called tunas.
-The cactus can be dehydrated, pulverized and made into capsules.
+The cactus can be dehydrated, pulverized, and made into capsules.
 Mexico exports huge quantities of prickly pear cactus to Japan as a herbal medicine," says Ms. Margarita Barney de Cruz, President of the Group to Promote Education and Sustainable Development (GRUPEDSAC), a pioneering non-governmental organization in Naucalpan, Mexico.
 "Also the prickly pear cactus is used in making a highly effective water-proof paint for homes.
 The technique originated in Mexican rural areas and is probably pre-Columbian.
-It was mostly used in the 16th to 18th centuries for painting churches and convents and the smooth paint gave a shiny, silk-like finish if white of eggs were added to the mixture," says Ms. Barney de Cruz.
+It was mostly used in the 16th to 18th centuries for painting churches and convents and the smooth paint gave a shiny, silk-like finish if white eggs were added to the mixture," says Ms. Barney de Cruz.

-The type of whitewashing is also excellent for henhouses and pig stables, because it acts as a germicide and sealer, which prevents the formation of bacteria and the nesting of insects.
+The type of whitewashing is also excellent for henhouses and pig stables because it acts as a germicide and sealer, which prevents the formation of bacteria and the nesting of insects.

-Stables, hen and rabbit houses should be whitewashed at least two times a year and also each time there is a change of inhabitants in such places, according to her.
+Stables, hen, and rabbit houses should be whitewashed at least two times a year and also each time there is a change of inhabitants in such places, according to her.

 Chopped stems should be soaked in water for 24 to 48 hours.
 The mixture is then strained to remove the chopped stems, leaving only the slimy water.
 To this decanted fluid is added a mixture of about 20 kg of lime and 2 kg common salt.

 A thick white paint will form, and it is then used for painting, according to Ms. Barney de Cruz.
 "It is recommended that at least two coats of this paint should be applied within a minimal interval of 24 hours.
-This paint gives an intense white colour to any kind of wall.
+This paint gives an intense white color to any kind of wall.
 Painting ferro-cement structures with this special whitewash seals the cracks that may have formed in the setting of the cement.
-The waterproofing effect is 100 per cent," she points out.
+The waterproofing effect is 100 percent," she points out.
 The whitewash also results in better lighting, as white reflects light in the inside of the buildings.

 The paint on the outside results in the reflection of sunlight and thus diminishes heat, according to her.
 "Waterproofing with this substance is very economical.

 The plants are well adapted to dry regions.
 It can be easily grown from the cuttings or from the seeds.
-With thick water-retaining stem, lack of leaves and extensive root system, the cacti is well adapted to dry environmental conditions, and it can be raised with minimal care and attention," explains Ms. Barney de Cruz.
+With thick water-retaining stem, lack of leaves, and extensive root system, the cacti is well adapted to dry environmental conditions, and it can be raised with minimal care and attention," explains Ms. Barney de Cruz.

 The prickly pear cactus was designated the official plant symbol of Texas in 1995.
-Found in the deserts of the American southwest, the fruits of most prickly pear cacti are edible, and have been a source of food to native Americans for thousands of years.
+Found in the deserts of the American southwest, the fruits of most prickly pear cacti are edible and have been a source of food for native Americans for thousands of years.
 Cacti in general (and the fruits in particular) are still staple foods for some residents of Mexico and Latin America and the prickly pear cactus is raised commercially.
 The fruit is sold under the name "Tuna"; the branches or pads are eaten as a vegetable, called "nopalito" or "nopales.

 "TheseFruits upon first glance, they looked like kiwis with candle wax dripped on them, shaped like baby avocados... but with armor!--tiny hairlike prickles called glochids that leave surprise reminders of their presence as you bend your fingers.
-Click here to learn more about prickly pears!rickly pears, also known as cactus pears, cactus fruit, cactus fig, or tuna in Spanish, are grown on a cactus called the Prickly Pear, native to the Americas and grown in abundance in Mexico and the western US (we purchased ours from California).
+Click here to learn more about prickly pearsprickly pears, also known as cactus pears, cactus fruit, cactus fig, or tuna in Spanish, are grown on a cactus called the Prickly Pear, native to the Americas and grow in abundance in Mexico and the western US (we purchased ours from California).

-Optimal Hosting http://www.sidhhaherbs.blogspot.com (68)
+http://www.sidhhaherbs.blogspot.com (68)